ibexa/documentation-developer/docs/search/criteria_reference/shipment_updatedat_criterion.md

 # Shipment UpdatedAt Criterion

-The `UpdatedAtCriterion` Search Criterion searches for shipments based on the date when their status was updated.
+The `UpdatedAt` Search Criterion searches for shipments based on the date when their status was updated.

 ## Arguments